norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-- `<!DOCTYPE html>` declares the document type and version of HTML.
+- Declares the document as HTML5 and sets up the essential metadata and styles.
-- The `<html lang="en">` tag defines the language of the document as English.
-- `<meta charset="UTF-8" />` sets the character encoding to UTF-8, which supports most characters from various languages.
-- The `<meta name="viewport" content="width=device-width, initial-scale=1.0" />` tag ensures the website is responsive by setting the viewport to the width of the device and scaling the content accordingly.
-- The `<title>` tag sets the title of the webpage, which appears in the browser tab.
-- The `<link rel="stylesheet" href="style.css" />` tag links the external CSS file (`style.css`) to the HTML document for styling.

-#### Add the Navigation Bar
+## 3. **Add the Navigation Bar**
+In this step, we will add a simple navigation bar to the webpage, providing links to key sections.

-In `index.html`, within the `<body>` tag, add the following code for the navigation bar:
+ - [ ] In `index.html`, within the `<body>` tags, add the following code for the navigation bar:

 ```html
 <header>